 Volunteer!
 As a UBC Science alumnus, you have a lot to offer.

 Whether you're in industry, academia, government or business, you have a unique story.
-By sharing your experiences, either as a volunteer, as a mentor, speaker, or co-op employer, you can provide students with invaluable insight that will help them choose their own path in science.
+By sharing your experiences, either as a volunteer, speaker, industry representative or as a co-op employer, you can provide students with invaluable insight that will help them choose their own path in science.